trofi/trofi.github.io.gen/posts/277-from-mcedit-to-vim.md

 `xterm`.
 So I used `xterm`.

 `mcedit` did not support file encoding different from `LC_CTYPE` at the time.
-I rare moments of dire need I used things like [luit](https://en.wikipedia.org/wiki/Luit) as a cheap hack to get something edited.
+In rare moments of dire need I used things like [luit](https://en.wikipedia.org/wiki/Luit) as a cheap hack to get something edited.
 I could not get `iconv` to work right.
 Fun times.